 Travel insurance for Paris

-They’re also super flexible: If your plans change or you decide to hit up another country after France (or take a last-minute day trip to Andorra or whatever), all you need is wifi to adjust your insurance needs.
+Plus, they’re super flexible.
+If you change your plans or decide to check out another country after France last-minute, all you need is wifi to make any modifications.

 As mentioned in the intro to my Paris winter packing list, make sure you prioritize comfort over style.
-I made sure everything listed in my Paris winter packing list does that trick, but remember to keep that in mind when actually packing!
+I made sure everything I listed here does the trick, but remember to keep that in mind when actually packing!
 This packing list works just as well for visiting Paris in November, December, January, and February.
 If you’re visiting during the summer months, check out my Paris summer packing guide instead.

 Moreover, if you forget something, don’t worry too much about it!
 Aside from its incredible thrift-shopping scene, Paris is a major shopping destination and you’ll be able to find anything you need while here.

-Disclaimer: My Paris winter packing list includes affiliate links.
+Disclaimer: This post contains affiliate links.
 If you make a purchase through my links, I might earn a commission at no extra cost to you.